KIP-Protocol-Contracts/kip-node-sale-contract/audit/vn-team/report.2.md

     );
 ```

 - What the mint limit 50,000?
-But I can find anywhere?
+But I can't find anywhere?